cgpan/CTGAN_Flexible/README.md

 ## 0.0 Introduction
 ### 0.1 Purpose
 This repo modified the [CTGAN official source code](https://github.com/sdv-dev/CTGAN) and made CTGAN conditional on any user-specified discrete columns for some research purposes.

+**To Do:**
+- How to ensure that the synthetic data have successfully been created by conditioning on user-specified discrete variables?
+- The loss funciton will force every column in the faka data to be as similar as the real data.
+Will this impact the research purpose (i.e., conditioning on specific column(s) )?

 ### 0.2 How I modified the original CTGAN
 **TO BE UPDATED**